KCErb/EQbuddy/README.md

 3. Be a stand alone desktop application
 4. Must be developed for Windows, Mac and Linux

 EQbuddy is written entirely using the Shoes library.
-That means it can be exported as a a stand-alone app and installed either on a home computer or a clerk's ofice computer.
+That means it can be exported as a a stand-alone app and installed either on a home computer or a clerk's office computer.

 It can pull membership information from lds.org, or it can import it from MLS if an internet connection is not available.